TLillySib/TLL-README.md-Generator/README1.md

   ## Credits
   List your collaborators with links to their GitHub profiles, any third-party assets that require attribution, list the creators with links to their primary web presence in this section, and if you used tutorials, include links to those here as well.

-  l

   ## Contributions

-  n

   ## License

-  This project is licensed under [MIT license](https://opensource.org/licenses/MIT).
+  This project is licensed under [GNU GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).

-   A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
-Licensed works, modifications, and larger works may be distributed under different terms and without source code.
+   Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
+Copyright and license notices must be preserved.
+Contributors provide an express grant of patent rights.

   ## Questions